-Most staff and non-faculty academics have 12-month appointments, however most University (non-hospital) faculty members have 9-month (a.k.a.
+Most staff and non-faculty academics have 12-month appointments.
+Most University faculty outside the Biological Science Division and the Medical Center have 9-month (a.k.a.
 3Q) appointments.
-A 9/12 appointment means that an employee earns their salary over nine months or three quarters, but the distribution of the salary is equalized over 12 months.
+A 9/12 appointment means that an employee earns salary over nine months or three quarters, but the distribution of the salary is equalized over 12 months.
 Mathematically, the monthly distribution of a 9/12 appointee's salary is really 75% of their actual earned monthly salary.

 For example: a 9/12 appointee with a $120,000 annual salary would earn a monthly salary of $13,333.33 October-June, but would receive a $10,0000 paycheck each month October-September (assuming no salary increase).

-In rare cases non-faculty academic employees may also have 9/12 appointments.
+In rare cases non-faculty academic employees (other academic appointments) may also have 9/12 appointments.